Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 1. An application (or planned application) that communicates with a Web API using HTTP Requests

-    - Ideally, this is an application the purchaser owns or can import packages and add/change custom code.

 ## Skills or Specialized Knowledge

 - Familiarity with AWS ECS (or EKS orchestration)
 - General familiarity with AWS Services like ElastiCache
-- Ability to write/edit front-end client application code.
-JavaScript knowledge is ideal.

 ## Configuration

 _The customer is required to create the following keys.
 It is recommended that these keys be stored in AWS Secrets Manager._

-The MTE Relay is configurable using the following **environment variables** :
+The MTE API Relay is configurable using the following **environment variables** :

 ### Required Configuration Variables:
 - `UPSTREAM`